 Not every office works 100% remotely.
 Hybrid work situations mean employees need to be more aware of speaking opportunities in meetings.
 Those in person might take over the meeting and forget there are others online who can contribute to the conversation.
 Allow time for those online or on the phone to chime in to avoid exclusivity.

 4. Plan for delays

 Every platform and technology has its quirks and bugs.
 System updates should be a regular part of everyone’s routine, no matter the location.
-Besides tech problems we can avoid, there are plenty that we cannot, so be sure to schedule in time between meetings.
+Besides tech problems we can avoid, there are plenty that we cannot, so be sure to schedule time between meetings.
 It is better to prepare for disaster than be pressed for time.

 5. Schedule check-ins

 Unlike in-office work life, your manager can’t easily walk around to everyone’s desk and strike up a conversation.
-Be as transparent as possible when you communicate with others on your workload, stress, and struggles.
+Be as transparent as possible when you communicate with others about your workload, stress, and struggles.
 Regular check-ins can keep an open line of communication for questions, stretch opportunities, and more.
 Your colleagues will be super thankful to have that time.

 6. Clear next steps after every communication

 Asking a complex question and receiving a yes/no response can be frustrating.
 Whenever you communicate, no matter the platform, make sure that your responses leave clear next steps, answers, or solutions to whatever was asked of you.
 Also, consider responding to messages on platforms that do not say if they were read.
-For example, if someone sends a Slack message to say a project was complete and ready for review, respond with a thumbs up or other quick messages so they know you read their message.
+For example, if someone sends a Slack message to say a project is complete and ready for review, respond with a thumbs up or other quick messages so they know you read their message.
 While this can add up when you get over 100 emails and messages a day, you will become better at knowing what needs responses over time.